The Games I Played Growing Up

-My new book, The Castle Park Kids, is about kids on summer vacation and the adventures that they get into during their first summer of independence.
-When I was a kid, the neighborhood would gather together, usually at my house or the playground, and play games.
+My middle grade book, The Castle Park Kids, is about kids on summer vacation and the adventures that they get into during their first summer of independence.
+When I was a kid, the neighborhood kids would meet up each day, usually at my house or at the playground, and play games.
 Some were traditional games and sports, and some were games that we made up.
 A few years ago, one of my friends in that group asked me why I didn't write a book based on those summers that we spent together.
 I accepted that assignment and got to work creating a fictional version of my childhood play.

-The game that introduces the new kids is a game called, “tomato”.
+The game that introduces the new kids to the neighborhood is a game called, “tomato”.
 This game requires a standard sliding board.
 Luckily, The Castle Park has such a slide.
 In this game, players take turns sliding down the slide.
 However, once they reach the bottom, they do not get up.
 Instead, the other players slide down into them.
-The goal is to push as many kids off of the slide as possible.
+The goal is to try to stay on the slide as more and more kids slide down.
 It is most effective when the slide is extra slippery and there are many players.
 It can get a little violent and even painful, but it’s actually really fun when it works.
 After a few games of tomato, Jamie and her siblings have made instant friends with the others.

 The kids on Castle Park Road know a few games of their own.
 One made up game that they love to play is zoo.
 This is a game that our gang made up when we were kids.
 We loved role-playing, make believe games, especially games about animals.
 We were very officious in organizing our games.
-All of the players would line up, and someone (usually me) would agree to be the zookeeper.
-The zookeeper has each player name the animal they were going to be, their name, and what they looked like.
+All of the players would line up, and someone, usually me, agreed to be the zookeeper.
+The zookeeper called on each player to announce which animal they were going to be, their name, and what they look like.

-Once they have this information, they lead this player over to a “cage” that the zookeeper would design out of a real area with imaginary bars.
+Once they had this information, the zookeeper would lead this player over to a “cage” that the zookeeper would design out of a real area with imaginary bars.
 They would show each animal the border of their cage and instruct them not to step past this area.
-Then, they would use nearby leaves, sticks, and dirt to create a food source for this animal.
-In the case of carnivores, they would throw imaginary slabs of meat into the cage for the animal to gnaw on.
+Then, they would use nearby leaves, sticks, and dirt to feed them.
+In the case of carnivores, they would throw imaginary slabs of meat into the cage.
 Many best friends chose to be the same animal so that they could share a cage.

-Once everyone was secured in their area, the zookeeper would get to work, feeding, petting, and nursing the animals through the cage bars.
-Inevitably, a rambunctious player would decide to free themselves and eventually free all of the other animals in the cage.
+Once everyone was secured in their area, the zookeeper would get to work, feeding, petting, and guarding the animals through the cage bars.
+Inevitably, a rambunctious player would decide to free themselves and eventually free all of the other animals in their cages.
 The zookeeper would have to chase after these animals and send them back to their cages without getting eaten by the more dangerous animals.
-This would go on until the zookeeper had had enough, and the game would break up, as it does several times in the book.
+This would go on until the zookeeper, again usually me, had had enough, and the game would break up, as it does several times in the book.

-It requires a bat (preferably metal) and a ball (preferably a tennis ball if the players don't have baseball mitts, but any kind will do.
-A tennis ball just works best whenever there are not enough baseball gloves to go around, as was often the case in my neighborhood).
+It requires a bat (preferably metal) and a ball (preferably a tennis ball if the players don't have baseball mitts, but any kind will work).
 It’s best to play on a hard surface rather than grass.
 In the book, the kids play on the basketball court.
 The person up at bat throws the ball into the air and hits it.
 The rest of the players run for the ball.
 Once someone grabs hold of it, they stand in the place where they caught it.
 The batter sets the bat on the ground, and the fielder rolls the ball to the bat.
-If they hit it, they are up; if they don’t, the same person bats again.
+If they hit the bat, they are next to bat; if they don’t, the same person bats again.
 If the fielder catches a fly ball, they are automatically up at bat.

-There is no real winner.
+There is no real winner of this game.
 The prize is getting to bat.
-This was a good game to play when we had competitive people playing.
+This was a good game to play when we had competitive people in the group.
 With no real winner, nobody could get upset if they lost.
 We often pitched to the younger kids so that they didn’t take forever to hit the ball, and we played until everyone got a chance to bat or we just got tired of playing and wanted to move on to something else.

 Red Light, Green Light

 Another game that many may recognize that is played in the book is a game called, “Red Light, Green Light.”
-It is another physical game that doesn’t require a lot of running but rather the ability to sneak around.
+It is another physical game that doesn’t require a lot of running but rather the ability to sneak up on people.
 One person is the “traffic light.”
 They stand with their back to the other players.
 Everyone else lines up a good distance away from the traffic light.
 When the traffic light shouts, “Green light!” everyone starts to slowly but swiftly make their way to the traffic light.
-When they hear everyone coming, they call out “Yellow light!” and when they think they're really close, they yell, “Stop!”
+When they hear everyone coming, the traffic light calls out “Yellow light!” and when they think they're really close, they yell, “Stop!”
 Upon this command, the other players all freeze.
-The traffic light turns around, and if they catch anyone moving, they have to go back to start.
+The traffic light turns around, and if they catch anyone moving, the runner is sent back to the starting line.

 Play resumes until someone is able to tag the traffic light before they call "red light!"
 Then, the game restarts, and the winner becomes the new traffic light.
 This is a game for all ages, but as you’ll see in the book, competition has its consequences, and a harmless game gets a little out of hand.

 This game is similar to "Red Light, Green Light".
 It features a wolf and some eggs.
 The wolf stands with their back to the eggs while they all stand at a distance.
 Each chooses and names a color.
 Once everyone is ready, the wolf and eggs recite their lines: